Distributional Evaluation of Generative Models via Relative Density Ratio

-Table~\ref{tb:summary_ddim} further reveals some key features ranked by the smallest p-values of this difference: for example, the significant attribute with the largest effect is the \textit{5\_o\_Clock\_Shadow}, meaning that it is difficult for DDIM to generate such images with shadows; on the other hand, it is easy for DDIM to generate realistic images with people wearing hat.
+Table~\ref{tb:summary_ddim} further reveals some key features ranked by the largest absolute coefficients: for example, the attribute with the most negative effect is the \textit{5\_o\_Clock\_Shadow} (a feature indicating strong lighting in the image that cast shadows beneath the human face), meaning that it is difficult for DDIM to generate such images with shadows; on the other hand, it is easy for DDIM to generate realistic images with people wearing hat (feature with the most positive effect).
 These identified features can also be visually checked by comparing the middle and right panels in Figure~\ref{fig:CelebA_DDIM_real_img} and Figure~\ref{fig:CelebA_DDIM_fake_img}.

 This example highlights the strength of using RDR for distributional evaluation, particularly in high dimensions.
 For face images, distinctive differences between real and generated samples are readily perceived by human eyes.
 In contrast, for high-dimensional scientific data, such subtle discrepancies are often difficult to interpret directly.
 However, most scientific datasets are accompanied by rich covariate information, and the ratio-based regression approach leverages this context to make distributional differences more interpretable.